 Verse 1-2: "When Jesus had spoken these words, he lifted up his eyes to heaven, and said, "Father, the hour has come; glorify your Son that the Son may glorify you, 2since you have given him authority over all flesh, to give eternal life to all whom you have given him."

-Lifting one's eyes to heaven was a common posture of prayer.
+Lifting one's eyes to heaven was a traditional posture of prayer.

-The word "Glory" here, as Jesus used it in His intercessory prayer, goes beyond the way it is commonly used.
-In glorifying God, The Greek word "doxazo" means to make known; to make or leave a favorable impression or opinion, and Jesus life clearly did that.
-Jesus said that He glorified God by finishing the work the Father gave Him to do.
-One way we can glorify God then, is to do those things He has appointed us to do.
+The word "Glory," as Jesus used it in His intercessory prayer, goes beyond the way it is usually used.
+In glorifying God, the Greek word "doxazo" means, "To make known; to make or leave a favorable impression or opinion," and Jesus' life did that.

 Verse 3: "And this is eternal life, that they know you the only true God, and Jesus Christ whom you have sent."